thisMatter.comMoneyForex

 Security of Funds

-The funds of most forex brokers are not guaranteed, nor are they segregated from the funds of the firm.
+The funds of retail customers held by most forex brokers are not guaranteed, nor are they segregated from the funds of the firm.
 If the firm goes bankrupt, you will probably be just a general creditor, and may not get all, or any, of your money back.
 Unlike the funds in a bank account or a stock brokerage account, no government organization guarantees the funds.

 Currently, the CFTC requires that a forex firm have a minimum of $1,000,000 of capital, and $5,000,000 if it trades options.